Anugetan/LegalOfficeFileManagement--Backend-/README.md

 CORS configuration should be updated when deploying the frontend.

 ▶️ Running the Backend Locally

-1. Clone the repository
+Clone the repository
 git clone YOUR_GITHUB_REPOSITORY_URL

 2. Navigate to the backend project cd LegalOfficeBackend

-3. Build the project
+Build the project

 Using Maven:

 mvn clean install
 4. Run the application
-mvn spring-boot:run
+mvn spring-boot

 The backend will normally run on: